Battle of Olszynka Grochowska: Armies

 The Polish forces deployed to the east of Warsaw constituted the majority of the Polish Army.
-Apart from the II Infantry Brigade under General Kazimierz Małachowski, dispatched to the north to take part in the Battle of Białołęka, the forces of General Józef Chłopicki included some 36000 soldiers and 115 cannon of various calibres.
+Apart from the II Infantry Brigade under General Kazimierz Małachowski, dispatched to the north to take part in the Battle of Białołęka, the forces of General Józef Chłopicki included some 36,000 soldiers and 115 cannon of various calibres.
 The majority of the Polish forces was composed of fresh, poorly trained and ill-equipped volunteers.
 However, the core of the Polish Army was composed of Napoleonic Wars veterans.

-The Russian forces had some 59000 men under arms and 178 cannon.
+The Russian forces had some 59,000 men under arms and 178 cannon.
 In addition, at 15:00 the weakened corps of General Shakhovskiy arrived at the battlefield and took part in the assault.
 The forces of Field Marshal Diebitsch were organised into five Infantry Corps, with some cavalry units attached to them.
 However, the main part of the Russian cavalry was defeated in the Battle of Stoczek and did not enter the combat.

 Battle

 The Polish counter-attack in the area of Białołęka on 24 February surprised the Russians.
 In the early morning of 25 February, after both units taking part in the Battle of Białołęka were on the verge of breaking after a night-long city fight, the Poles threw in the reserve 1st Infantry Division under General Jan Krukowiecki.
 The Russians started a retreat and the Poles started a pursuit, but the Polish advance was halted after an hour.

-The sound of the nearby battle made Field Marshal Dybich change his plans and order an assault on Polish positions 24 hours earlier than planned.
+The sound of the nearby battle made Field Marshal Diebitsch (Dibich-Zabalkansky) change his plans and order an assault on Polish positions 24 hours earlier than planned.
 At noon the I Corps and the Corps of General Grigoriy Vladimirovich Rosen were ordered to assault the Polish 2nd and 3rd Infantry Divisions (Generals Skrzynecki and Żymirski, respectively) in the woods east of Grochów.
 At the same time the Corps of General Pahlen was ordered to outflank the Poles from the south and strike through the lines of the Polish 4th Infantry Division of General Szembek.

 Although the Russians had numerical superiority and better equipment on their side, the Polish lines were well-hidden in the woods and the Russian artillery had difficulties supporting the advancing infantry.
-Rockets designed by Józef Bem also helped distrupt Russian cavalry charges.
+Congreve rockets designed by Józef Bem also helped disrupt Russian cavalry charges.
 Despite numerous assaults, both the woods and the Grochów-Gocławek road were still in Polish hands at dusk.
 After suffering heavy casualties, the Russians withdrew from the battlefield.
 However, the Poles had also lost a large part of their forces and were unable to organise a successful pursuit.

 Aftermath

-In the course of a day-long struggle the Russians lost at least 9500 killed and wounded, and were forced to abandon their plans of capturing Warsaw and thus ending the Polish uprising with one blow.
-Polish losses were slightly fewer, but also significant: between 6900 and 7300 dead and wounded.
+In the course of a day-long struggle the Russians lost at least 9,500 killed and wounded, and were forced to abandon their plans of capturing Warsaw and ending the Polish uprising with one blow.
+Polish losses were also heavy, ranging from 6,900 to 12,000 dead and wounded.
 However, Chłopicki did not start a pursuit after the fleeing Russians and did not take advantage of the success.